Rcode879/Haar-cascade-detector/README.md

 # Notes
 -This program uses your computer webcam to detect front faces, side faces and full bodies of humans

+-This is done via OpenCV's built in Haar cascade xml files

 -The caption that appears next to the bounding box will indicate which of the 3 it detects